nix-community/cache-nix-action/README.md

   * The `cache-nix-action` will print the Nix store size in the `Post` phase, so you can choose an optimal store size to avoid garbage collection.
 * On `macOS` runners, Nix store won't be garbage collected since `gc-max-store-size-macos` isn't set to a number.
 * Before trying to save a new cache, the `cache-nix-action` will search for caches with a key prefix `cache-${{ matrix.os }}-`.
-  Among these caches, the `cache-nix-action` will delete caches created more than `42` seconds ago.
+  Among these caches, due to `purge-created: 42` the `cache-nix-action` will delete caches created more than `42` seconds ago.

 ```yaml
 - uses: nixbuild/nix-quick-install-action@v26